From Poverty to Possibility

 Information and Referral

 Information and Referral helps people find resources and supports and to make informed choices when dealing with health and social issues in their lives.
-Information Chatham-Kent is also the data provider for Ontario 211 for our community.
+Information Chatham-Kent is a funder for Ontario 211 for our community.

 "The 425" Centre for Community Innovation